article banner

 A thing which is not often done, but which can be a good way not to endanger one’s PC, is to create two users with different “tasks”: a user with administration authorisations, for all operations requiring them (e.g. installations, etc.) and a user for daily operations, thus with limited authorisations.
 For business networks, different levels of authorisation to access different disks can be set: a virus infecting a PC on which all drives are set as local drives, would actually infect all of them.

-Find out more on our services.
+Find out more on our IT & Cyber-security services.

 Cybersecurity